 - Step 6 – Certificate of Occupancy

-A tenant will commonly find a commercial property for rent with websites like Loopnet, Showcase, and CityFeet.
+A tenant often finds commercial property for rent using websites like Loopnet, Showcase, and CityFeet.
 Tenants are advised to always use a real estate agent as they will rarely be obligated to pay while receiving representation.
 The real estate agents for both the landlord and tenant will split the commission as stated in the landlord’s listing agreement.

 A commission is calculated based on the total lease amount for the term of the lease.
 For example, if a tenant signs a lease for $12,000/yr for 5 years and the commission is 5%, the commission owed would be $3,000.